 Specialist: A licensed medical practitioner who is certified by a specialty examining board and is trained in the specific area of medicine relevant to the covered critical illness condition for which benefit is being claimed.
-In the absence or unavailability of a Specialist, and as approved by Blue Cross, a condition may be diagnosed by a qualified Health Practitioner that practices in Canada.
+In the absence of a Specialist, and as approved by Blue Cross, a condition may be diagnosed by a qualified Health Practitioner that practices in Canada or the United States of America.